RaeBroome/raebroome/README.md

 ---

-*"Optimizing workflows, empowering people, and creating solutions that make a difference that make a difference in our everyday lives."*
+*"Optimizing workflows, empowering people, and creating solutions that that make a difference in our everyday lives."*